wewireafrica/fullstack-test-24/README.md

    - Explanation of security measures, especially replay attack prevention
    - List of completed features and any known issues
 3. Commit your code regularly to show your progress.
-4. Once completed, invite the team to your repository ( engineering@wewire.com )
+4. Once completed, share the link to your repository ( make it public )

 We look forward to reviewing your solution, happy hacking!